How to Elope in Banff

 Planning a Banff elopement is going to take some steps before we get out into the wilderness.
-I have put together this guide to ensure you are fully prepared for your big day, and we don’t have to worry about anything but tying the knot, creating an amazing wedding experience and, of course, getting the best photos possible.
+I have put together this guide to ensure you are fully prepared for your big day.
+You don’t have to worry about anything but tying the knot, creating beautiful wedding memories and, of course, getting the most epic photos!

 7 Steps to Elope in Banff

 - Set your heart on having a small intimate wedding that will be focused on you two and your love.